 Utilize these three features to continually learn more about your web traffic and get more answers for why things are happening instead of what.
 As our Web Analyst, Dan Greco states:

-“A few years ago, web analytics was mostly for large companies.
+With that being said - If you have any questions on Google Analytics don’t hesitate to drop us a line!"A few years ago, web analytics was mostly for large companies.
 Now, more and more small and mid-size companies are realizing that data driven decision making can propel fast-track their growth.
 Web analytics is about understanding.
-If you can understand what’s happening, what’s working, whats not working and why, positioning can be facilitated.
+If you can understand what's happening, what's working, whats not working and why, positioning can be facilitated.

 I think the most challenging part for small and midsize businesses is finding the time or resources to do so.
 There's no doubt its an investment, but it's the first step in building a data-driven culture.
 It's a step that, in my opinion, that will continue to pay dividends."